Tour of Luxembourg: Romain Grégoire roars to victory ahead of Ben Healy on final stage

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-With the gap to the leading pair moving out over a minute, UAE were holding steady, knowing that as long as they could keep the duo ion a tight leash, McNulty’s lead would be safe.
-With 5km to go however, Søren Kragh took up the initiative for Lidl-Trek in defence of Mattias Skjelmose’s second place on GC, but Grégoire and Healy were able to maintain their lead as the race moved into the final kilometres.
+With the gap to the leading pair moving out over a minute, UAE were holding steady, knowing that as long as they could keep the duo on a tight leash, McNulty’s lead would be safe.
+With 5km to go, however, Søren Kragh took up the initiative for Lidl-Trek in defence of Mattias Skjelmose’s second place on GC, but Grégoire and Healy were able to maintain their lead as the race moved into the final kilometres.

-Healy led the charge heading up the steep, punchy ramp of the Pabeierbierg for the final time, and the gap finally began to close, but with less than 2km remaining, the stage victory would come down to the two leaders.
+Healy led the charge, heading up the steep, punchy ramp of the Pabeierbierg for the final time, and the gap finally began to close, but with less than 2km remaining, the stage victory would come down to the two leaders.
 At the top of the climb, Grégoire launched with 1100m still to race, and he immediately opened up a gap that Healy was unable to close.
 He held off the Irishman to sprint to his second stage win of the week, after he took the opening stage and spent two days in the yellow leader’s jersey.

-McNulty finished in fourth place on the stage, missing out on bonus seconds, as Alpecin-Deceuninck’s 19-year-old Senna Remijn recorded an impressive podium finish, but ultimately they proved unnecessary.
+McNulty finished in fourth place on the stage, missing out on bonus seconds, as Alpecin-Deceuninck’s 19-year-old Senna Remijn recorded an impressive podium finish, but ultimately, they proved unnecessary.
 The American won the GC 47 seconds ahead of second-placed Skjelmose, with Richard Carapaz (EF Education-EasyPost) rounding out the overall podium, despite a late mechanical issue.
-Finally, it was an impressive fourth place finish for 21-year-old French talent Mathys Rondel following a consistent team performance from Tudor Pro Cycling throughout the week.
+Finally, it was an impressive fourth-place finish for 21-year-old French talent Mathys Rondel following a consistent team performance from Tudor Pro Cycling throughout the week.

 RESULTS